 THE HISTORY OF GENDER STUDIES AT THE EUI

 Gender studies at the EUI saw a major turning point in October 2000, when Yves Mény, then Director of the Robert Schuman Centre, sponsored the launch of the Gender Studies Programme (GSP).
-This creation had been prepared and anticipated for more than a decade by a series of initiatives, from the inclusion of gender in EUI courses of history thought by Gisela Bock and Olwen Hufton, to the enrichment of the library with a section on gender studies; from the constitution of a Gender Working Group, to the organisation of many lectures and conferences on gender-related issues.
-In particular, a very relevant antecedent of the GSP was the 1994/95 European Forum on “Gender and The Use of Time”, directed by Olwen Hufton and Yota Kravaritou.
-In 2001 Luisa Passerini, as the first Director of the GSP, initiated a series of lectures in the name of Ursula Hirschmann, which are currently organised by the Chair in Gender History in conjunction with the Robert Schuman Centre.
+This creation had been prepared and anticipated for more than a decade by a series of initiatives, from the inclusion of gender in EUI seminar in Intellectual history thought by Gisela Bock and Olwen Hufton, to the enrichment of the library with a section on gender studies; from the constitution of a LGBTIQ Working Group (since academic year 2017-2018), to the organisation of many lectures and conferences on gender-related issues.
+In particular, an important antecedent of the GSP was the 1994/95 European Forum on “Gender and The Use of Time”, directed by Olwen Hufton and Yota Kravaritou.
+In 2001 Luisa Passerini, as the first Director of the GSP, initiated a series of lectures in the name of Ursula Hirschmann, which are currently organised by the Chair in the History of Gender and Sexuality in conjunction with the Robert Schuman Centre.

 Since the spring of 2013, the EUI has seen a renewed wave of activity around issues of gender and sexuality, as researchers, post-docs and faculty have collaborated in organizing a host of initiatives: round tables, workshops and seminars on occupational segregation or on glass ceilings in academia, on struggles for wage parity and against discrimination based on sexuality or sexual orientation, on the impact that negative stereotyping around race, gender and sexuality has on the daily lives of those who bear the burden of these negative ideas and images.